tbenade/logstash-input-dynamodb/README.md

   # Number of threads to write to the logstash queue when scanning the table
   config :number_of_write_threads, :validate => :number, :default => 1

-  # Configuation for how the logs will be transferred.
+  # Configuration for how the logs will be transferred.
   # plain is simply pass the message along without editing it.
-  # dynamodb will return just the data specified in the view_format in dynamodb format.
+  # DynamoDB will return just the data specified in the view_format in dynamodb format.
     # For more information see: docs.aws.amazon.com/amazondynamodb/latest/developerguide/DataFormat.html
   # json_drop_binary will return just the data specified in the view_format in JSON while not including any binary values that were present.
   # json_binary_as_text will return just the data specified in the view_format in JSON while including binary values as base64-encoded text.